smilg/ip-suite-info/index.markdown

 - **Encoding**: The high bandwidth requirements meant traditional Manchester encoding was unsuitable.
 The two-wire system used NRZ and other complex encoding systems, while the four-wire system employed 4D-PAM5.

 #### 10 Gigabit Ethernet

 10 Gigabit Ethernet, while not as widely adopted initially, represented a significant leap in data rate capabilities.
 It was designed to facilitate the interconnection of LANs, MANs, and WANs.

 - **Continuity in Frame Structure**: This standard retained the frame size and format of its predecessors.
 - **Implementation and Duplex Mode**: Most implementations used fiber-optic cables due to the difficulty in achieving such high data rates with copper.
 The standard operates exclusively in full-duplex mode.

 ### Ethernet Frame Structure

-![Figure depicting standard ethernet frame](imgs/ETHFRAME.jpg)
+![Figure depicting standard ethernet frame](imgs/ETHFRAME.jpg) The above diagram is from Chapter 4 of *Data Communications and Networking with TCP/IP Protocol Suite* by Behrouz A. Forouzan.

 1. **Preamble and SFD**: The preamble is a 7-byte sequence of alternating 1s and 0s, signaling an incoming frame.
 The SFD (Start Frame Delimiter) indicates the imminent start of the frame.
 2. **Addresses**: Frames contain a 6-byte Destination Address (DA) and a 6-byte Source Address (SA), identifying the recipient and sender, respectively.
 3. **Type and Data**: The 'Type' field specifies the upper-layer protocol, while the 'Data' section carries the encapsulated data.